linsalrob/pawsey/focus_superfocus/README.md

 # Step 1.
 Download unsorted fasta files (because we don't need the quality scores)

+Before you do this, download the non-sudo tar archive of the [Ubuntu sra-toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) and extract that archive.
+Then you need to set the path to `fasterq-dump` in this slurm script.

 make a file of `run_ids.txt` and then `sbatch --array=1-$(wc -l run_ids.txt | awk '{print $1}'):1 download_fasta.slurm` (or something like that ... maybe in two steps?)

 # Step 2.
 Run focus and superfocus on those